 Identifying pupils with SEND Good transition arrangements to ensure early identification, Teacher and parents concerns about a pupil's progress are shared and interventions through discussion and observation, Whole school data analysed from formal and informal assessment, Communication with parents to ensure a co-ordinated plan is produced.
 Consulting parents and children with SEND and involving them in their education.
 Regular contact with SENDCo and Learning Support team.
 Annual review meetings, Parent consultation evenings, SEND Plans and profiles on Provision Map, alongside whole school progress reporting systems.
 This outlines progress related specifically to need so that targets can be set based on strengths and weaknesses at the time.
-Home/school communication via home/school books or email as appropriate.
-Assessing and reviewing pupils' progress Screening assessments taking place at the start of year 9 for all pupils, Tracking progress in pupils' literacy development, Tracking pupil progress against what was achieved previously and what students are expected to achieve in the future, Targets set and reviewed through the school reporting system, Specific SEND targets discussed at parents' evenings, through Provision Map, via email, via phone or meetings in school if appropriate, Annual review of Education Health Care Plans.
+Termly reporting of the APDR cycle.
+Assessing and reviewing pupils' progress Screening assessments take place at the start of year 9 for all pupils, Tracking progress in pupils' literacy development, Tracking pupil progress against what was achieved previously and what students are expected to achieve in the future, Targets set and reviewed through the school reporting system, Specific SEND targets/outcomes are discussed at parents' evenings and meetings with the learning support team, as appropriate, Annual review of Education Health Care Plans.

 Supporting children with SEND in moving between phases of education and in preparing for adulthood Meetings with middle school SENDCos, Opportunities to meet the SENDCo team during the year 8 open evening event, Up to 5 transition days throughout year 8, Potential for SENDCo involvement in Annual Reviews from year 7, Meet the SENDCo opportunities for year 8 pupils and parents/carers, SENDCo visits to middle schools and TA visits to students who may need additional transition support, Staff work on building pupil independence in preparation for further education and employment, Students to receive careers advice when choosing GCSE subjects.
 Meetings between the SENDCo, the young person and the parents to be arranged to ensure the right pathways are being followed if necessary.
-Teaching children with SEND Teachers are fully informed of all pupils' needs and regular information updates are provided through the use of the school dashboard; staff meetings/training and email communication.
-Classwork and homework differentiated to allow pupils to work at their level and succeed in their learning, In year 9 small Learning Support classes for boosting literacy, numeracy, organisation and social skills designed to raise students' self-confidence and self-esteem about learning, In years 10 & 11 pupils can opt to take Curriculum Support lessons to have additional English and maths support with specialist teachers, Staff implement strategies for all children as advised by SENDCo.
+Teaching children with SEND Teachers are fully informed of all students' needs and regular information updates are provided through the use of the school dashboard; staff meetings/training and email communication.
+Teachers are trained to teach using strategies that support specific disabilities such as ASD, ADHD and dyslexia.
+In year 9 small Learning Support classes for boosting literacy, numeracy, organisation and social skills designed to raise students' self-confidence and self-esteem about learning, At KS4, selected students can opt to take Curriculum Support lessons as an option, to have additional English and maths support with specialist teachers, Staff implement strategies for all children as advised by SENDCo.